-The funds received from the public offering of bonds net of issuance costs, were used to finance capital expenditures which consisted of wave broadband, backbone, metro network, regional metro junction, information technology application and support, and acquisition of some domestic and international entities.
+The funds received from the public offering of bonds net of issuance costs, were used to finance capital expenditures which consisted of wave broadband, backbone, metro network, regional metro junction, information technology application and support, and merger and acquisition of some domestic and international entities.

-As of March 31, 2020, the rating of the bonds issued by Pefindo is idAAA (Triple A).
+As of September 30,2020, the rating of the bonds issued by Pefindo is idAAA (Triple A).